le-mn/minhngocle.github.io/index.md

 I am currently at Leiden Observatory, the Netherland! (from Jun to mid Aug, 2023)

-I am here doing my internship on studying turbulence in molecular clouds, with Dr. Piyush Sharda and Dr. Mathilde Bourvier.
+I am here doing my internship on studying turbulence in molecular clouds, with Dr. Piyush Sharda and Dr. Mathilde Bouvier.

 ## Research interests